polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 ## Combining RSA and AES cryptography

-AES and RSA are only really useful when combined.
-Hence, this project contains the following convenience slots.
+AES and RSA are more useful when combined together.
+Hence, this project contains the following convenience slots, that combines these two cryptography functions together.

 * __[crypto.encrypt]__ - Encrypts some message using AES + RSA, and signs the message in the process
 * __[crypto.decrypt]__ - Decrypts some message using AES + RSA, optionally verifying a signature in the process